Singularity analysis for heavy-tailed random variables: Introduction

-Our proof shares some features with~\cite{nagaev73}, where cumulative distribution functions are approximate Laplace transforms and approximating moment generating function admit analytic extensions (see Section~\ref{sec:ext}).
+Our proof shares some features with~\cite{nagaev73}, where cumulative distribution functions are approximate Laplace transforms and approximating moment generating function admit analytic extensions.
 Contour integrals that appear in inversion formulas are deformed and analyzed by Gaussian approximation---our proof details in Section~\ref{sec:gaussian} follow~\cite{nagaev73}.
 There are, however, key differences: we need not deal with approximation errors because of stronger analyticity assumptions, and our detailed analysis of the underlying variational problem allows us to formulate more concrete conditions for our theorems.

 The remainder of this article is organized as follows.
 In Section~\ref{sec results} we formulate our main results and discuss applications to stretched exponential weights $c\exp(-k^\alpha))$ and weights $c \exp( - (\log x)^\beta)$ with logarithmic hazard functions.
 In Section~\ref{sec:strategy} we explain the proof strategy in five steps, which are treated in detail in the remaining sections.
 Steps~1 and~2 concern analytic extensions and notably use the Lindel{\"o}f and Bromwich integrals (Section~\ref{sec:lindeloef}).
 Steps~4 and~5 analyze the critical points of a bivariate function and deal with the Gaussian approximation to a double integral (Section~\ref{sec:saddlepoint}).
 The pivotal Step~3 connects the contour integral and the bivariate double integral; it leads to the full proof of our theorems that can be found in Section~\ref{sec:asyana}.
-In Section \ref{sec:ext} we sketch how the method developed in this paper may be extended to more general settings, in particular when the analyticity required by our proof methods is not a priori given.